 Regardless of your nationality, a Visa is required to enter China (including for Chinese nationals).

-For Hong Kong, the French do not need a visa for a stay of less than 90 days.
-For foreign nationals in France or persons with a Residence Permit, the formalities and rates are the same as in China except the official visa application form.
+For Hong Kong, Europeans do not need a visa for a stay of less than 90 days.
+For foreign nationals or persons with a Residence Permit, the formalities and rates are the same as in China except the official visa application form.

 Simple entry or multiple entries must be made within the validity period of the visa (i.e. during the period of 3 months after the application of the visa for tourist or ordinary business visas).